“The sky’s the limit if you have a roof over your head.”

 4. Uneven Roof— You don’t have to be a professional roofing inspector to know that something is amiss with the roof in the photo to the right.
 The shingles are no longer adequately adhered to each other, and there is also quite a bit of undulation.
 In this case, it is because these shingles were installed over shake.
 Similar issues could also result from failed or uneven decking or other reasons.

 If you run into a situation like the one in the picture, you may be looking at having to replace all the shingles and decking to get the roof back to top quality.
-Having the roof inspected by a certified roofing inspector will give you a better idea of what is actually going on, along with any associated issues that may not be apparent to the untrained eye.
+Having a roof inspection by a certified roofing inspector will give you a better idea of what is actually going on, along with any associated issues that may not be apparent to the untrained eye.

 Why Bring In a Professional Roof Inspector for Your Upper Peninsula or Marquette Home Inspection?